-In February of 2019 I was diagnosed with a benign brain tumor within my cerebellum.
-With the tumor removed in March of that year my recovery began.
-The removal caused stroke like symptoms on the left side of my body, and I had to learn to walk again.
-With ataxia in my left arm, spasticity of my muscular system and compromised vision my drive to create art while recovering was strong.
+Henderson received a diagnose of a benign brain tumor within the cerebellum in February 2019.
+“With the tumor removed in March of that year, my recovery began.
+The removal caused stroke-like symptoms on the left side of my body, and I had to learn to walk again.
+With ataxia in my left arm, spasticity of my muscular system, and compromised vision my drive to create art while recovering was strong.”

-“The palette in these works contain a mix of warm and cool colours.
-Warm colours that have the essence of straw or the light pink of a freshly unwrapped piece of bubble gum, and cool colours that evoke the deep green of a freshly cut lawn or the blue shade of a cold mountain lake.
-The saturated colours immediately jump out at you along with bold textures of acrylic medium.
-A sense of motion is created as mosaic-like tiles or the acrylic medium is layered to fall from one part of the substrate to the other.
+“The palette in these works contains a mix of warm and cool colours.
+Warm colours that have the essence of straw or the light pink of a freshly unwrapped piece of bubble gum.
+Cool colours evoke the deep green of a freshly cut lawn or the blue shade of a cold mountain lake.
+The saturated colours immediately jump out at you with bold acrylic medium textures.
+A sense of motion is created as mosaic-like tiles or the acrylic medium is layered to fall from one part of the substrate to the other.”